Miss G contacted our Family Law Solicitors for help. She'd been living with the father of her two children, but had suffered from domestic abuse.

 For information about the types of Court Orders and Injunctions available in England and Wales for Family Law, Child Custody and Divorce Financial Orders, see Court Orders.

 Co-op Legal Services offer fixed hourly Family Solicitor legal fees for assistance with a wide range of Court Orders for Family Law, Children Law and Divorce.
-Our Family Law Solicitor fees start from £180 per hour including VAT, and once we have provided a written quote for the agreed, that price will not change.
+Once we have provided a written quote for the agreed, that price will not change.

 For initial legal advice call our expert Family Law Solicitors on 01618558357 or contact us online and we will help you.